natli-think/Alzheimers_Disease_Detection_Using_Deep_Learning/README.md

 In order to get a better understanding, six tweaks made in each model has been plotted against the datasize for each model which can be found inside the graphs folder.

 ### Scope
-Currently, the model achieves as accuracy of 95% and some optimizations has already been performed such as:
+Currently, the model achieves as accuracy of 95% and some optimizations has already been performed such as:<br>
-1] Pipelined the preprocessing functions.
+1] Pipelined the preprocessing functions.<br>
 2] Reduced the first epoch training time by loading the dataset as zip file and not loading it from Gdrive via mounting.

 #### Changes that can be made